fluid-project/infusion-docs/src/documents/CoreAPI.md

 ```

-* `hash {Array}` The hash to be transformed into an array
-* `keyName {String}` The name within the resulting array elements which will receive the string which used to form the element's key in `hash`
-* `func {Function (newElement {Object), oldElement {Object}, key {String}) →  Object }` [optional] receives `(newElement, oldElement, key)` where `newElement` is the freshly cloned element (a fresh `Object obj` which just has `obj[keyName] = key`),
-`oldElement` is the original hash's element, and `key` is the key of the element in the hash.
-The function returns the final element that will be added to the array - it may ignore `newElement` if it pleases and make an unrelated
-return.
-If the function makes no return, `newElement` will be used.
-If the function is not supplied, the old element is simply deep-cloned onto the new element (same effect as transform `fluid.transforms.objectToArray`).

 ### fluid.flatten(array)

+* `array {Array}` The array to be flattened
+* Returns: `{Array}` The flattened array.

 Converts an array consisting of a mixture of arrays and non-arrays into the concatenation of any inner arrays
 with the non-array elements.
 The original array *** will not be modified ***.
 See description of [mapcat](http://martinfowler.com/articles/collection-pipeline/flat-map.html) or `flat-map`.

-* `array {Array}` The array to be flattened
-* Returns: `{Array}` The flattened array.

 ## Sorting and searching

 ### fluid.find(source, func[, deflt])

-Scan through a list or hash of objects, terminating on the first member which
-satisfies a predicate function.
-The return is the return value from the predicate.
 * `source {Arrayable|Object}` The list or hash of objects to be searched.
 * `func {Function: (element {Any}, index {Number|String}) → Any}` A predicate function, acting on a member.
 A predicate which
 returns any value which is not `undefined` will terminate the search.